 Inverse Condemnation and California Wildfires

 You may be entitled to damages under inverse condemnation if you were injured or your property was damaged due to a California Wildfire.
-Our legal teams are currently representing clients who suffered losses in the Glass, Zogg, Bobcat, Kincade, Mountain View or Woolsey Fires.
+Our legal teams are currently representing clients who suffered losses in the Dixie, Glass, Zogg, Bobcat, Kincade, Mountain View or Woolsey Fires.
 Call us today at 800-718-4658 for a free consultation.

 You must file a lawsuit to recover damages.
 Our attorneys have extensive experience handling inverse condemnation claims.
 We can help you determine the extent of your loss and obtain the largest possible recovery for all of your damages.